 For an urban delight, consider the Rothman Ice Rink at Dilworth Park in Philadelphia, which has a warming hut with hot chocolate, coffee, and snacks.
 Or try Elmwood Park Zoo, which has a synthetic rink that provides a smooth, ice-like surface for skating in any weather.
 Find more places to ice skate in PA

 8. Carriage Rides

 For a relaxing and romantic cruise through Pennsylvania’s postcard-worthy winter woodlands, book a horse-drawn carriage ride.
-Dragon Run Forge and Livery, located one hour outside of Pittsburgh, offers daytime and lantern rides.
-Northern Star Farm, located one hour outside of Philadelphia, has one-hour sleigh rides that can be shared with up to a dozen of your favorite people.
+Dragon Run Forge and Livery, one hour outside of Pittsburgh, offers daytime and lantern rides.
+Northern Star Farm in Trappe offers Victorian-themed rides through snow-dusted farmlands in the Perkiomen Valley.

 9. Winter Festivals

-Pennsylvanians toast the cold-weather months with snowsport competitions, toasty cook offs, ice sculpture displays and more.
-Here are some festivals to pencil into your winter calendar:
+Pennsylvanians toast the cold-weather months with snowsport competitions, belly-warming cookoffs, ice sculpture displays, and more.
+Discover some winter festivals to pencil into your calendar.
+Here are some festivals to pencil into your winter calendar.